 Why rehabilitate old cast iron, ductile iron or asbestos cement pipe?

 The overall quality and quantity of drinking water is a constant concern to municipalities across North America.
-That is why FER-PAL has become a leader in the structural pipe lining solution through innovation.
-The traditional method of main cleaning and Cement Mortar Lining by open-cut replacement was the sole option.
+This is what has motivated FER-PAL to develop innovative structural pipe lining solutions The traditional method of main cleaning and Cement Mortar Lining by open-cut replacement was the sole option.
 Although acceptable, advancements have been made and are available to municipal engineers.
 What is the alternative?
 Cured-in-place pipe (CIPP) lining.

 The CIPP Solution

-FER-PAL is a licensed installed of Aqua Pipe, the leading product used for trenchless structural watermain rehabilitation.
-Composed of two polyester jackets and an epoxy resin, the Aqua-Pipe CIPP liner is a AWWA Class 4 structural lining solution.
+FER-PAL is a licensed installer of ALTRA, the leading product used for trenchless structural watermain rehabilitation.
+Composed of two polyester jackets and an epoxy resin, the ALTRA CIPP liner is an AWWA Class 4 structural lining solution.